Haim Yavin: Media career

+From 1986 to 1990, he served as the director of Israeli Television, during which he produced over 100 documentaries.
+His tenure saw the extension of broadcasting hours and the establishment of programs such as Beshidur Hoker, Roim Olam, and Siba LaMesiba.
+He described his announcement of the 1995 assassination of prime minister Yitzhak Rabin as the most difficult moment of his career, stating in an interview that: "I couldn't say the word 'dead' or 'murdered'.
+I just said he was no longer with us."

 Yavin sparked political controversy with his five-part documentary series The Land of the Settlers, aired on Israel's Channel 2 in May 2005.
 The program concluded that Israeli settlements were endangering Israel, and Israel should withdraw from the West Bank and Gaza Strip, with Yavin stating that "since 1967, [the Israelis] have been brutal conquerors, occupiers, suppressing another people."
-Israeli settlers were outraged by this partisan approach by a leading newscaster.
 At the time, Ariel Sharon's disengagement plan had not yet been implemented, and the series was viewed as propaganda in support of it.
-The chairman of the Yesha Council called on Channel One to fire Yavin.
+The chairman of the Yesha Council, Benzi Lieberman, called on Channel One to fire Yavin, saying "his continued serving in the objective newscaster's position constitutes a blow to media ethics and professional integrity".
 Instead, the Israel Broadcasting Authority signed him on for another year.

 In August 2007, Yavin announced his retirement.
-He read the news for the last time on February 5, 2008.
+He read the news for the last time on 5 February 2008.

+Personal life and death

+After marrying Yosefa, he lived with her in Jerusalem's Talbiya neighborhood.
+They lived in Tel Aviv.
+They had three sons, including author Jonathan Yavin, and a daughter who died in 2025.

+In 2016 and 2017, four women, including Haaretz journalist Neri Livneh, accused him of sexual assault, allegations he denied.

+Yavin died on 22 July 2026, at the age of 93.
+His funeral was held at Givat HaShlosha cemetery on 24 July.

 Awards

-In 1997, Yavin was awarded the Israel Prize, for communications.
+In 1997, Yavin was awarded the Israel Prize for communications.
+In 2003, he became the first recipient of the Israeli Academy of Film and Television's Lifetime Achievement Award.
+In 2009, he was awarded an honorary doctorate from Ben-Gurion University of the Negev.